agsh/yapople/README.md

 ## Methods

 All the methods can be used both callback-style or promise-style if callback has been omitted.
+In the examples below only async-await style will be used.

 ### connect([options], [callback])
 - **options** - __object__